Open on Evenings & Holidays! Extended And Flexible Hours!

 For New York residents, DNA testing has to be performed by a physician or legal entity (court, USCIS, US Embassy or Consulate).

-All specimen collectors are AABB Certified.
+We are AABB registered DNA sample collectors.
 AABB certificates available on request.

 Other doctors will charge a fee just for the office visit.
 We do not charge a fee for our on premises doctor visit.
 Save money and call for an appointment today!